-In February, we gathered with over 35 others in the barn for a workshop titled, “How We Got Here: The Racial history Behind Today’s Headlines.”
+In February of 2018, we gathered with over 35 others in the barn for a workshop titled, “How We Got Here: The Racial history Behind Today’s Headlines.”
 We spent the morning looking at the connection between aspects of U.S. history and current events, such as the number of ongoing fatal shootings of unarmed African American men and women by law enforcement.
 CRCC’s Racial Reconciliation team organized the event, where we took a quick dive into how the past influences systemic racism today, with a particular emphasis on policing, education and voting rights.

 Much news and discourse about these lethal shootings zero in on a particular situation, focusing the lens on a single, interpersonal encounter – considering whether the officer is justified in an unavoidable incident or microscopically dissecting the character of the officer and the victim for clues of who is at fault.
 Widening the lens, our group did a dive into the history of slavery in the US, the revolutionary elements of Reconstruction, and the backlash/roots of institutionalized segregation through to the beginning of Jim Crow.
 We ended in the early 1900s.
 The framework of history provided a way to look at the systemic roots of current incidents.